stevenlriv/homebase-platform/README.md

    Platform Upgrade
       - Create a Cron algoryth that features the 5-10% most viewed listings every week that are vacant
+      - Add a hot map to the website

 ## NOTES
    USER JOURNEY